Mountain Rd. is closed for utility work between 12th and 18th streets.

 You are here

-The mission of Bioscience Collection is to provide collections of plants, mammals, birds, reptiles and amphibians, insects and mollusks that represent the natural history of New Mexico and southwestern North America (United States and Mexico), and to serve as a safe repository for in-house research specimens.
+The mission of the Bioscience Collection is to provide access to the museum’s collections of plants, mammals, birds, reptiles and amphibians, insects and molluscs that represent the natural history of New Mexico and southwestern North America (United States and Mexico), and to serve as a safe repository for in-house research specimens.
 These collections are used for education, research and exhibits.
 We also have an extensive photographic slide collection of New Mexico plants and birds.
-The staff consists of one curator, a collection manager and seven dedicated volunteers.

-The majority of biological specimens are voucher specimens resulting from research (mammals and mollusks) conducted by Museum staff.
-The bird collection consists entirely of salvage specimens.
+The majority of biological specimens are voucher specimens resulting from research conducted by Museum staff.
+The bird collection consists of salvage specimens.
 Museum staff and volunteers have collected and developed the plant collection.
-The insect collection is primarily donated collections from various Museum and non-Museum researchers.
-The mollusk collection consists of several donated collections and Museum staff research collections.
-Frozen tissue of mammals, birds and mollusks for genetic study are currently being transfered to the Museum of Southwestern Biology at the University of New Mexico.
-Once the transfer is complete, frozen tissue will be available for loan again.
+The insect collection consists of donated collections from various Museum and non-Museum researchers.
+The non-insect invertebrate collection consists of several donated collections and Museum staff research collections, mostly of Mollusca.

-Researchers wishing to visit Bioscience Collections should contact Dr. Ayesha S. Burdett, Bioscience Collections Manager at Ayesha.Burdett@state.nm.us or 505-841-2887.
+Researchers and Educators wishing to visit or inquire about the Bioscience Collections should contact Lindsey Frederick, Bioscience Collections Manager, at Lindsey.Frederick@state.nm.us